DreymaR/BigBagKbdTrixTMK/docs/README.md

 If you have another device, you may need some other method and more tools.
 As mentioned at the start of this page, there are help files you may consult for this.

-<h4>Flashing the device with Atmel FLIP on Windows:</h4>
+<h4>Flashing the device on Windows:</h4>

+I used to flash with Atmel FLIP on Windows instead of under Linux: It gives you more feedback and intuitive control with the process.
+If you compiled your HEX file on Linux you must make it available for the Windows file system to use Windows FLIP.
+Using newer WSL, this is easy.
+Earlier, I put the whole TMK repository in a shared folder that both Windows and my virtual Linux machine can see; you could also move it on a USB drive or copy-paste from a Virtual Machine if your VM settings allow this.

 NOTE: Atmel FLIP has been difficult for me lately, as it doesn't seem to find an updated Java version on my system.
-You (and I) may try other available flashing tools, such as <a href="https://github.com/qmk/qmk_toolbox/"><b>QMK Toolbox</b></a>.
+You may try other flashing tools.
+Lately I've used the <a href="https://github.com/qmk/qmk_toolbox/"><b>QMK Toolbox</b></a> on Windows.
+It works great.
 Some of the other tools work in a way quite similar to FLIP, so the instructions below may prove instructive to you no matter what.

-You can use Atmel FLIP on Windows instead of flashing under Linux: It gives you more feedback and intuitive control with the process.
-If you compiled your HEX file on Linux you must make it available for the Windows file system to use Windows FLIP.
-I just put the whole TMK repository in a shared folder that both Windows and my virtual Linux machine can see; you could also move it on a USB drive or copy-paste from a Virtual Machine if your VM settings allow this.

 1) Select the right chip (fig 5–1)</b>.
 For the Hasu device, it's <b>ATmega32U4</b>.
 Verify the chip type <b><i>(fig 5–a)</i></b>.
 2) <b>Connect to the device</b> in Bootloader mode.
 Select <b>USB connection (fig 5–2)</b> then <b>Open</b>.
 Verify the connection <b><i>(fig 5–c)</i></b>.